AngaIV/SEC-OPS-Lab/README.md

 ```

 ### 3. Run the Control Panel
-Because the application configures network cards and firewalls, execute the environment runner with root permissions:
+Because the application modifies network interfaces and firewall rules, run it with root privileges:
 ```bash
 sudo ./env/bin/python main.py
 ```